isabellapoles/Retinal-Vessels-Segmentation/README.md

 # Retinal-Vessels-Segmentation
-Matlab implementation of vasculature segmentation on retina image based on the Hoover's and Zhang's works.
+Matlab implementation of vasculature segmentation method of retinal vessels from fundus images using the Chan-Vese segmentation method of a Matched Filter response.

-# ciao
-## Ciao
+## Database
-### Ciao